Ohio A. Philip Randolph Institute (APRI) v. Husted

 We subsequently negotiated further relief with the Secretary for two subsets of voters who had not been covered by the Court’s order: ill or disabled voters and military and overseas voters who had been unlawfully purged, but who needed to vote by mail.
 On October 25, 2016, the Court issued an order requiring county boards of elections to hand-deliver provisional ballots to unlawfully purged voters who had personal illnesses, physical disabilities, or infirmities.
 On November 5, 2016, the Court ordered that overseas and military voters who had been unlawfully purged must be able to vote provisionally by mail.

-Following the election, on November 21, 2016, the district judge granted a third joint motion to extend the relief to a December 6 special election which will occur before permanent relief is in place.
+Following the election, on November 21, 2016, the district judge granted a third joint motion to extend the relief to a December 6 special election.